-Given this unexpected degree of consensus that the primary locus of serious gang activity in the 1970's, as in the past, is the "slum" areas of cities, some qualifications, derived both from other data and from the "qualified agreement' responses, are called for (one-half of the "no-modification" responses were qualified).
-One major aspect relates to the fact that the terms "inner-city" and "slum/ghetto" today show considerably less correspondence in most cities than in the past.
-One good example is found in Chicago, where classic sociological studies of the 1920's and 30's showed highest concentrations of gangs in the industrial/ residential zones of the central city.
-Today, in Chicago as in other major metropolises, the central district of the city has become largely commercial (finance, retail) and service (food, entertainment) zones, often through deliberate urban planning.
-This results in at least two conditions inimical to the formation/maintenance of gangs-a dearth of residential family units with adolescent offspring, and a policy of intensive police patrol of "downtown," aimed to protect both daytime commercial activities and nighttime service activities.
+Given this unexpected degree of consensus that the primary locus of serious gang activity in the 1970's, as in the past, is the "slum" areas of cities, some qualifications, derived both from other data and from the "qualified agreement" responses, are called for (one-half of the "no-modification" responses were qualified).

+One major aspect relates to the fact that the terms "inner-city"

+and "slum/ghetto" today show considerably less correspondence in most cities than in the past.
+One good example is found in showed highest concentrations of gangs in the industrial/residen tial zones of the central city.
+Today, in Chicago as in other major metropolises, the central district of the city has become largely commercial (finance, retail) and service (food, entertain ment) zones, often through deliberate urban planning.
+This results in at least two conditions inimical to the formation/maintenance of gangs-a dearth of residential family units with adolescent offspring, and a policy of intensive police patrol of "downtown", aimed to protect both daytime commercial activities and nighttime service activities.